jiajia-404/autopilot/README.md

 sudo reboot
 ```

+After rebooting turn your car off and on again.

 Please clone your repository in the home area of the Pi, and make sure to delete it afterwards and uninstall your package:

 ```